 In this article we assume that you can access your external storage using normal file system access.
-(In other words, that you can browse your files with a system file explorer.)
+(In other words, that you can browse your files with a system file explorer, be it on Windows or MacOS.)

-For big image collections the indexing process may take a little longer as it utilizes CPU resources to finish as fast as possible.
-If you try to sort or filter the images, the indexing progress is shown on the screen.
+For big file collections the indexing process may take little longer.
+The indexing progress is shown on the screen.

 Unlike other photo management software, ImageRanger does not require you to Import or move your images.
 The images you see on the screen are never moved to another location unless you independently do so.